rollup/rollup-plugin-wasm/readme.md

 > Import WebAssembly code with Rollup

 Use this [Rollup](https://github.com/rollup/rollup) plugin to import WebAssembly modules.

-By default, WebAssembly modules are imported as a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), But you can use the `sync` flag to specify otherwise (See ["Sync Modules"](#sync_modules)).
+They are imported as a [`WebAssembly.Module`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Module) wrapped in a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), but you can use the `sync` option for small modules if you wish (see ["Sync Modules"](#sync_modules)).

 ## Install